Publishing to S3

 AWS_ACCESS_KEY_IDandAWS_SECRET_ACCESS_KEY— the secret is shown only once and cannot be retrieved later.

-From GitHub Actions, prefer OIDC + an IAM role over static keys.
+From GitHub Actions, prefer OIDC with an IAM role over static keys.

 3. Make objects publicly readable